 Step One: If no satisfactory resolution is reached through discussion with the faculty or staff member against whom the complaint exists, or if the student determines that the complaint may be resolved more appropriately without the faculty or staff member involved, the student should attempt to resolve the complaint through a meeting with the appropriate academic division chair or immediate supervisor.
-This meeting must occur within five (5) instructional days of the attempt to directly resolve the complaint informally or the situation or circumstance that gave rise to the complaint if the student determines the complaint may be resolved more appropriately without the faculty or staff member involved.
+This meeting must occur within five (5) instructional days of the attempt to directly resolve the complaint informally or the situation or circumstance that gave rise to the complaint if the student determines the complaint may be resolved more appropriately without the faculty or directly resolve the complaint informally or the situation or circumstance that gave rise to the complaint if the student determines the complaint may be resolved more appropriately without the faculty or staff member involved.

 Step Two: If a satisfactory resolution cannot be obtained through the Step 1 meeting, a student may proceed with a formal written complaint.
 The student shall outline in writing the complaint, identifying dates and persons involved, why previous attempts at informal resolution failed, and the desired resolution to the complaint.
 The written complaint must be submitted to five (5) instructional days of the Step 1 meeting.
-When the formal complaint is received it shall be forwarded by the appropriate senior administrator (Academic & Student Affairs, Administrative Affairs) to the faculty or staff member and other appropriate parties concerned for a written response within ten (10) instructional days.
+When the formal complaint is received it shall be forwarded by the appropriate senior administrator (Executive Directors of Compliance, Gen Ed, CTE, and/or Director of Nursing) to the faculty or staff member and other appropriate parties concerned for a written response within ten (10) instructional days.
 The appropriate senior administrator shall keep all written documentation associated with the complaint as a record of the proceedings.
 The senior administrator shall inform the student of the nature of the written response from the parties.
-If the written response fails to resolve the complaint to the satisfaction of the student, the appropriate senior administrator (Academics & Student Affairs, Administrative Affairs) will convene a conference of all the parties to the complaint within ten (10) instructional days for the purpose of bringing the complaint to resolution.
+If the written response fails to resolve the complaint to the satisfaction of the student, the appropriate senior administrator (Executive Director of Nursing) will convene a conference of all the parties to the complaint within ten (10) instructional days for the purpose of bringing the complaint to resolution.